 The Supplier Guiding Principles also state our expectation that suppliers make the same commitment to human rights and core labour principles as we do by providing a safe and healthy workplace for their employees, prohibiting all forms of forced and child labour, ensuring compliance with applicable wage and hour laws, promoting a diverse workplace free from harassment, discrimination, and abuse, and respecting legal rights on freedom of association and collective bargaining.
 Our purchase order terms and conditions with suppliers incorporate these expectations and reserve our right to inspect and audit records related to the supplier relationship to ensure obligations have been/are being met.
 We use a risk-based approach to manage our supplier relationships, including due diligence and internal processes, procedures, and controls.
 Periodic risk assessments of our business operations guide this approach.

-We acquired a 66.7% equity stake in Silversea Cruises in July 2018 and acquired the remaining stake in July 2020.
-Silversea Cruises operates in Australia through Silversea Cruises Australia Pty.
-Ltd. and is in the process of integrating their supply chain and associated processes and procedures as above.
+Our Silversea Cruises brand operates in the U.K. through Silversea Cruises (UK) Ltd. and in Australia through Silversea Cruises Australia Pty.
+Ltd. Silversea Cruises is in the process of further integrating their supply chain and associated processes and procedures as above.